SP-SEDT: Self-supervised Pre-training for Sound Event Detection Transformer: Self-supervised Pre-training SEDT

 \subsection{Random patch detection}

-Without annotated event boundaries, the SP-SEDT is pre-trained to detect randomly cropped patches (only cropped along the time axis with both random size and position).
-As depicted in Figure \ref{SP-SEDT}, the SP-SEDT shares almost the same model architecture as SEDT except for the audio query branch.
-The audio query branch of SEDT is utilized for audio tagging task, which requires weakly-labeled data to train and cannot work on unlabeled data.
+Without annotated event boundaries, SP-SEDT is pre-trained to detect randomly cropped patches (only cropped along the time axis with both random size and position).
+As depicted in Figure \ref{SP-SEDT}, SP-SEDT shares almost the same model architecture as SEDT except for the audio query branch.
+The audio query branch of SEDT is utilized for audio tagging, which requires weakly-labeled data to train and cannot work on unlabeled data.

+The pre-training procedure is also shown in Figure \ref{SP-SEDT}.
 Considering that there is usually more than one event occurring in an audio clip, during pre-training, $M$ patches are randomly cropped from the Mel-spectrogram.
-Each patch is fed into the backbone with global average pooling (GAP) to obtain patch features $p$.
-The learned event queries have different detection patterns focusing on different areas and sizes \cite{carion2020end}.
-However, During pre-training, the event queries would fail to learn those latent properties of patches, which are cropped randomly.
-To preserve the specialization of queries, the information of patches needs to be injected into the queries, to guide the query slot to detect the corresponding patch.
-Specifically, for a SP-SEDT model with $M$ randomly cropped patches and $N$ event queries, each patch feature $p$ is added to $\frac{N}{M}$ queries to obtain the final input of decoder, as shown in Figure \ref{SP-SEDT}.It is noteworthy that although the patch feature is fed into the decoder, it doesn't contain the position information of the patch in the original spectrogram.
+Each patch is fed into the backbone and a global average pooling (GAP) module to obtain patch feature $p$.
+In SEDT, the learned event queries have different detection patterns focusing on different areas and sizes related to different sound events \cite{carion2020end}.
+However, during pre-training in SP-SEDT, the event queries would fail to learn those latent properties of patches, which are cropped randomly.
+To preserve the specialization of queries, the information of patches needs to be injected into the queries to guide the query slot to detect the corresponding patch.
+Specifically, for an SP-SEDT model with $M$ randomly cropped patches and $N$ event queries, each patch feature $p$ will be duplicated and added to $\frac{N}{M}$ queries to obtain the final input of decoder.
+It is noteworthy that although the patch feature is fed into the decoder, it doesn't contain the position information of the patch in the original spectrogram.
 The SP-SEDT has to locate the patch by itself.